- Larry Singer

 What about all those hilarious signs touting bogus events he posted in the Margate, N.J., condo building in which he and wife Pearl lived?

 And then, legendary in the Singer family, was his gig in one of those “I’ve fallen and I can’t get up!”
-TV ads, in which a woman who neglected to wear her medical alert device spectacularly falls downs a flight of stairs.
+TV ads, in which a woman who neglected to wear her medical alert device spectacularly falls down a flight of stairs.
 Mr. Singer was the ominous voice-over and the on-screen doctor who somberly shakes his head.
 The Singer kids swore Dad was hiding — not too well — a sly smile.

 “Everyone thinks they broke the mold with Larry Singer,” said daughter Marjorie Singer Robinson.
 “He was really funny.”